linode/manager/TESTING.md

 #### dependencies

-Run `yarn install:all && npx cypress verify`.
+Run `yarn install:all && yarn run cypress verify`.

 #### How to run locally without Docker

 Run:

 - `yarn up` in one terminal
-- In a **new terminal** `npx wait-on http://localhost:3000 && yarn cy:e2e`
+- In a **new terminal** `yarn run wait-on http://localhost:3000 && yarn cy:e2e`

-`npx wait-on` will simply wait for the website on 3000 to be ready.
+`yarn run wait-on` will simply wait for the website on 3000 to be ready.

 #### How to run with Docker